yoctoalex/eap_lab/README.rst

 **SCREENSHOT**

-You will see the Endpoint added in the returned response:
+You will see the Endpoint added in the returned response located in Europe (Frankfurt) and deployed on AWS:

 **SCREENSHOT from postman**